pycontribs/ruyaml/_doc/api.rst

     Set to `False` to enforce output of the form `\U0001f601` (ignored if `allow_unicode` is `False`)

-# Transparent usage of new and old API
+## Transparent usage of new and old API

+With 0.18 the entry functions for the  old API has been removed, so the following now only makes sense if you use the old API on a pinned old version or `ruamel.yaml`.

 If you have multiple packages depending on `ruyaml`, or install your utility together with other packages not under your control, then